 Semantic Naming for Clarity

 Use words and prefixes that signal intent.
 Clear distinctions between variables and functions cut down bugs and misinterpretation.
-Studies and audits show teams that adopt explicit naming reduce bug rates and improve maintainability.3
+Teams that adopt explicit naming conventions report fewer bugs and improved maintainability in codebase audits and best-practice guides.4

 React-Specific Rules